-Land Acknowledgement: Place Based Histories and Indigenous Leadership, Butcher paper, acrylic paint, collaged colour prints, pencil crayons, marker, gouache, 88 x 68″, Scarborough Centre for Alternative Studies 2018-2019.
+Land Acknowledgement: Place Based Histories and Indigenous Leadership, 88 x 68″, craft paper, acrylic paint, collaged colour prints, pencil crayons, marker, gouache, Scarborough Centre for Alternative Studies, Toronto, 2018-2020.

 Images of Indigenous leaders depicted in this project, and their quotes, have been used with permission from the individuals depicted, or from their family members.

 This project aims to create an awareness of place based histories on this continent.
 Students painted a map of Turtle Island indicating the territories of Indigenous nations, and they located both Indigenous and colonial place based histories on the map.
 Each student researched an Indigenous leader and collaged their image into their territory, with a good quote that would be important to share.

 Inspired by Vine Deloria’s writings, the shift from time based history to place based history was intended to evoke a more concrete understanding (than what would be learned from memorizing events on a timeline) of Indigenous peoples’ profound connection to the lands here, and of Canada’s colonial history.